iraycd/laddu-reader/README.md

 ![](static/images/laddu.png)

-Laddu is a pdf reader based on mozillas pdf.js and node-webkit.
+Laddu is a pdf reader based on mozilla's pdf.js and node-webkit.

 ##Works on
 + Linux
 + Mac OS
 + Windows

-Presently, I have note given out any grunt built.
-It's didn't work successfully.
+Presently, I have not given out any grunt built yet because it's didn't work for me.
 I would suggest you to download clone this repo.

 1. [Install Node](http://howtonode.org/how-to-install-nodejs)
 2. Install Node Webkit - `npm install nodewebkit -g`